 In areas where agrarian reform has not been carried out, the peasant masses must be set in motion to establish peasant organisations and to put into effect the policy of "land to the tiller" through such measures as the elimination of local bandits and despots, the reduction of rent and interest and the distribution of land.

-Fig. 27.
-Rural population and rural labour force
+Fig. 27.1: Rural population and rural labour force

 Crook (1988).
 Page 14 * thousands

 The rural economy, before the land reform can be characterized as a small-scale private agricultural economy.
 Landlords and rich peasants leased their land to poor farmers and received rents from them.
 In most countries over the world, rich peasants leased land from other people to carry out their farming.
 They had adequate cash and implements and used them to expand their farm and employing labour.
 The Chinese system exists of concentrated ownership and increasingly scattered farming.
-The share of cultivated land owned by landlords was
+The share of cultivated land owned by landlords was actually below 40% (see fig. 27.11 ), and a quarter of these lands was possessed in by collective owners, owners thus being schools, temples, extended families or lineages.
+The landlords regard land as a safe investment and are only interested in rent collection, the peasants, on the other hand, have no resources to increase production.

-Land reform started in 1927, and this stage ended in 1931.
-The GMD government started reducing rent without any confiscation.
 The following stages were initiated by the CCP.
-The next stage lasted from 1931-1934 and was characterized by rent reduction and confiscation of land of the landlords.
+The next stage lasted from 1931-1934 and was characterized by rent reduction and confiscation of land of the landlords as the only reliable source of income for the red Army.
+Land reform was brought by the CCP to areas lying in the route of their Long March.
 The third stage from August 1937 to May 1946, rent reduction and confiscation of land from national traitors (pro Japanese).
-The fourth stage, from May 1946 to October 1947, redistribution of land ownership.
+During the fourth stage, from May 1946 to October 1947, redistribution of land ownership is the main objective.
 From October 1947 the land reform is based on equal redistribution on a family or household basis.
-The GMD and CCP campaigns were based on the Three Principles of the People

 Three Principles of the People